Skip to main content

 chr query --blockchain-rid <BlockchainRID> hello_world

-chr query --blockchain-rid <BlockchainRID> hello_world "{foo=bar}"
+chr query --blockchain-rid <BlockchainRID> hello_world foo=17 bar=hello 'baz="hello world"'

 Deployed

-Towards a deployed chain, you can use the same commands as in a local environment, but you need to add a --name (deployment target) and --blockchain (name of the chain to query) instead of the --blockchain-rid.
+Towards a deployed chain, you can use the same commands as in a local environment, but you need to add a --network (deployment target) and --blockchain (name of the chain to query) instead of the --blockchain-rid.

-chr query --deployment --name testnet --blockchain hello hello_world
+chr query --network testnet --blockchain my_rell_dapp hello_world